siggy/bbox/docs/README.md

 ## Lessons learned

-I originally set out to build Beatboxer on my own, to see if I could, and also because I did not want to burden friends who already had amazing projects on their plates.
+I originally set out to build Beatboxer on my own, to see if I could, and also because I did not want to burden friends who already had amazing projects on their own plates.
 Though I quickly found that I was in way over my head, I fortunately also found folks who were extremely willing to get involved.
 Without everyone jumping in, there is no way this project would have happened.
 I cannot thank everyone enough.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a7bc4D5Lgos" frameborder="0" allowfullscreen></iframe>